 The Recreation and Parks Department seeks to enrich the quality of life for the citizens of Hopewell by offering safe, accessible park facilities and a diverse recreational and activities program.
 The department’s goal is to provide residents with the opportunity to develop new skills, create new interests, learn and teach new hobbies that will enhance and expand citizens’ physical, mental, and social development.

 Through capital improvement, projects and on-going maintenance of our nation’s resources, the Recreation and Parks Department manages some of the most action-packed events and facilities in the City.

-Recreation & Parks Foundation – Click below for more information: 2014 Foundation Website
+Recreation & Parks Foundation – Click website link for more information: 2014 Foundation Website

 KaBOOM!
 Announces 212 “Playful City USA” Communities for 2014

 Communities Recognized for Prioritizing Play as a Way to Make Cities Attractive to Families

 Hopewell, Virginia/Washington, D.C.] – Playability, the extent to which a city makes it easy for kids to get balanced and active play, is a new movement taking shape in communities across America fostered by national non-profit KaBOOM! in partnership with the Humana Foundation and led by 212 American cities who are making families a priority.
 As cities compete for businesses and residents, they are implementing creative, playful programs and working together in new ways to improve their residents’ quality of life with measureable benefits and outcomes.

 212 cities and towns across the United States are the first to raise their hands to say that making play part of the solution that can move the needle on countless urban challenges.
 These communities that are leading by extraordinary example were announced on May 13th as 2014 Playful City USA honorees.